 This week we want to focus on another fish we are proud to offer here at Browne.
 That fish is the Cho-Rei-Kun Hamachi.
 This is a fish that is farmed and harvested using revolutionary and fascinating techniques.
-If you are interested in learning why we are so excited to be offering this fish then read on!

 Our Cho-Rei-Kun Hamachi is farmed and raised in Japan using a method that has been practiced for over 90 years by local fishermen.
 This process begins when fishermen capture juvenile yellowtail and then farm the fish to maturity in a network of small farms.
 These expert fishermen take the utmost care of the fish while they are in their care.
 The fishermen only harvest the fish when they are in their correct season which leads to the fish being optimal in flavor, high in fat and low in moisture content.